Let me know if it happens to you as well:

 However:

 ‘Who’s’ become tricky when you see that it may mean ‘who has’ – and not ‘who is’.
-Since ‘s’ comes in the end of both words ‘is’ and ‘has’, this word is used for both – ‘he is’ and ‘he has’, and it’s only by using one’s brain that they get the actually intended phrase.
+Since ‘s’ comes at the end of both words ‘is’ and ‘has’, this word is used for both – ‘he is’ and ‘he has’, and it’s only by using one’s brain that they get the actually intended phrase.

 Who is coming to the party?

-Who’s coming to the party.
+Who’s coming to the party?

-Who’s the groom; never saw him before.
+Who’s the groom?
+I never saw him before.

 Or: